artefactual/atom-docs/user-manual/access-content/clipboard.rst

 The menu has four options.
 The "Clear selections" option will remove all items (across all entity types) currently pinned to the clipboard.
 On the clipboard page, they won't be cleared until you refresh the browser, giving you an opportunity to repin them if you've removed them by accident - however, anywhere else in the application, this **removal will be immediate**.
-The "Go to clipboard" option in the menu will take you to the Cliboard page, described in more detail below.
+The "Go to clipboard" option in the menu will take you to the Cliboard page, described in more detail below: :ref:`clipboard-page`.
 The "Save clipboard" option will allow you to save your selections and return to them at a future session, and the "Load clipbaord" option will load a previously saved selection.
+For more information on these options, see below:

+* :ref:`save-clipboard`
+* :ref:`load-saved-clipboard`

 .. _clipboard-pinning:

 Pinning records to the clipboard
 ================================

-Users can add or "pin" an :term:`archival description` to the clipboard for review or further action from 2 places:
+Users can add or "pin" an :term:`archival description`, an :term:`authority record`, and/or an :term:`archival institution` record to the clipboard for review or further action from 2 places:

 * Any search or browse result page where the desired record appears
 * Any :term:`view page` of a record that is a supported entity on the